 #11 – The best architectures, requirements, and designs emerge from self-organizing teams.

-When a self organizing team with a servant leader (Scrum master, etc.) is used as a project management team, the result is faster, higher quality products than using a top-down project management style.
+When a self-organizing team with a servant leader (Scrum master, etc.) is used as a project management team, the result is faster, higher quality products than using a top-down project management style.
+It’s like watching a beehive; everyone knows their role and works towards the common goal without a micromanager buzzing around.

 #12 – At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.